Advice

 How many electric car charging points are there?

-There are well over 30,000 charging points now in the UK, which are available at service stations, car parks, roadsides and supermarkets.
+By the end of January 2024 there were more than 55,000 public charging points in the UK, with this number growing all the time.
+These chargers are available at service stations, car parks, roadsides and supermarkets.
 Find one near you with our map of electric car charging points.

 Where does the power come from?